17 Symbols Of Innocence And Their Meaning

 16. Crayons: Unbounded Creativity

 Crayons symbolize the unrestrained creativity of childhood.
 The first Crayola crayons were sold in 1903, with a box of eight colors costing five cents.
-The enduring popularity of crayons speaks to their effectiveness as tools for innocent self-expression.

 Art therapy often employs crayons to help individuals reconnect with their inner child.
 This practice underscores the healing power of engaging with symbols of innocence.
-The vibrant colors and simple application of crayons encourage uninhibited expression, mirroring the unfiltered nature of innocent thoughts and feelings.

-See also 13 Spiritual Meanings of Groundhog
+See also 13 Spiritual Meanings of a Bird Flying Into Your House

 Facial Expressions and Features: Windows to Innocence